ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/de/02_programme.md

 13.00	 		Lunch Break

-14.20	Barbara Spanjol-Pandelo (University of Rijeka): *Matteo Moronzon – an artist or a project manager of a woodcarv-ing workshop?*
+14.20	Barbara Spanjol-Pandelo (University of Rijeka): *Matteo Moronzon – an artist or a project manager of a woodcarving workshop?*

 15.00	Willy Piron (Radboud University, Nijmegen): *The bilobate misericords of the Lower-Rhine area: a local phenomenon?*